CSCD01/team_22-project/doc/deliverable4/10773/unit_testing.md

 ```
 http://localhost:8888/test/unit/unit_test.html
 ```
-The result of all unit tests will be displyed on the page, with green dot indicating passing and red cross mark indicating failures, as shown in the screenshot.
+The result of all unit tests will be displayed on the page, with green dot indicating passing and red cross mark indicating failures, as shown in the screenshot.

 ![Unit test](./img/unit_test.png)